WeebNetsu/yt-playlist-bgm-player/README.md

 ## Compiling the code

-If you want to compile the source code yourself, you'll need the dependencies and g++.
-You can either compile by executing `compile.sh` or `install.sh` (`install.sh` will also install application and *most* dependencies) in the `sh/` directory, or by doing the following: `cmake . && make`
+If you want to compile the source code yourself, you'll need the dependencies.
+You can either compile by executing `compile.sh` or `install.sh` (`install.sh` will also install application and dependencies) in the `sh/` directory, or by doing the following inside the `src/` directory: `nim c main.nim`

 **NOTE:** `compile.sh` will generate the new executable and also save it inside the `sh` folder.